MAEZ resource

 Questions people ask about this topic

-Who should read this page?
+Who should read the GPS telematics and Chain of Responsibility page?

 This page is useful for owner-operators, transport managers, executives, consignors, consignees, loaders, schedulers, contractors, and anyone who influences a heavy vehicle transport task.